dmente03/gss/readme.md

 ## Modules and stylesheets structure

 ### The core
-Some modules are more important than others and may cascade throughout the stylesheet.
-These notorious blocks are the most basic building units, and some of them — like typography, colors, functions and global attributes — may spread to other modules.
+Some modules are more important than others, composing the most basic building units.
+Usually, they cascade throughout the stylesheet.
+GSS calls them of core modules.

 Core modules | Description
 ------------ | ---------------